digdilem/taskpony/README.md

 # TASKPONY

+> "A small and simple self-hosted personal tasks organiser"

 - **T** ransparent — Open source and openly described.
 Even the database schema is documented.
 - **A** ir-gapped — Entirely self-contained.
 Runs without internet access, external services, or tracking.
 - **S** imple — Easy to install, easy to understand, and easy to operate.